 TikTok offers a bunch of different ways to watch and create videos.
 One of the most popular things to do is “Stitch” with other people.
 It’s easy to do, but not always available.
 We’ll show you how it works.

 First, let’s talk about what “Stitch” actually means on TikTok.
 If you’re familiar with a Quote Tweet on Twitter, Stitch is a similar concept.
 You’re combining another video on TikTok with one of your own.

-Stitch is essentially a way to respond to another TikTok video.
+Different from reposting, Stitch is essentially a way to respond to another TikTok video.
 You take a chunk of another person’s video and “stitch” your own video to the end.
 Check out this example to see a Stitch in action.